Welcome to Cornell’s Ukrainian Program!

 UKRAN 1121/1122 Elementary Ukrainian.
 These in-person courses offer 4(3) credits and will help students develop elementary proficiency in the Ukrainian language while acquiring a basic knowledge of Ukrainian culture, history, geography, and way of life.
 The unique curriculum incorporates folk songs to improve understanding of phonetic and grammatical concepts.
 Students in the 3-credit section are not required to attend the first class each week, which is for review.

 UKRAN 3305 Reading and Writing in Ukrainian.
-The course is designed for students with Ukrainian heritage who speak more or less standard Ukrainian but have only beginner’s understanding of grammar and have not learned to read or write well (or have not learned written Ukrainian at all).
+The 2(3)-credit course is designed for students with Ukrainian heritage who speak more or less standard Ukrainian but have only beginner’s understanding of grammar and have not learned to read or write well (or have not learned written Ukrainian at all).
 In the two required classes, the focus will be on developing reading, writing, and grammar skills, while enhancing existing spoken fluency and cultural understanding.
 The third (optional) class teaches reading and discussion, focusing on contemporary styles.

 IMPORTANT TO KNOW: When taken for 3 credits, UKRAN 3305 satisfies the foreign language requirement in the College of Arts and Sciences and adds 3 credits towards fulfilling the liberal arts requirement in the School of Engineering.